FARA: Future-aware Ranking Algorithm for Fairness Optimization: EXPERIMENTS

 \subsubsection{What is the fairness upper bound that FARA can reach?}

 \space In Table~\ref{tab:performance}, lower unfairness means higher fairness capacity and fairness upper bound, i.e., the maximum possible fairness one algorithm can reach.
-Fair ranking algorithms, including FairCo, LP, FARA-Horiz. and FARA, have similar fairness capacity and outperform unfair ranking algorithms in terms of unfairness.
+Fair effective ranking algorithms, including FairCo, LP, FARA-Horiz. and FARA, have similar fairness capacity and outperform unfair ranking algorithms in terms of unfairness.
 The success of FARA-Horiz. and FARA validates the proposed quadratic programming formulation can optimize fairness.
+Similar cNDCG@5 and unfairness for those effective algorithms are expected according to Theorem~\ref{sec:fixedEffFair}.
 For other fair ranking algorithms, ILP and MMF, and PLFair show inferior fairness capacity.
 As for the possible reason, ILP uses the integer linear programming method, which may not be effective in optimizing fairness.
 MMF actually follows a slightly different definition of fairness which require fairness at any cutoff should be fair, which is more strict than the definition we use in this paper.
 As for PLFair, PLFair tries to learn the ranking score that optimizes fairness based on the feature representation (the exact setting in original paper \cite{oosterhuis2021computationally}).
 However, the feature representation is initially designed for relevance which makes PLFair suboptimal for fairness optimization.
+In Table~\ref{tab:performance}, ILP and LP are NA for MSLR10k and Istella-S due to time costs (refer to Table~\ref{tab:Timeperformance}).
+Due to the page limit, we show the ranking performance of the online setting in Fig.~(\ref{fig:balance}), instead of in Table~\ref{tab:performance}.